hasclass/hasclass.github.com/articles/avoid-intermediary-objects-and-apply.md

 * Pushes arguments to that array using `apply`
 * `args` are `apply`ed to the actual function

-While `apply` is slow by itself, it also almost always requires the creation and manipulation of intermediary arrays or "array-likes".
+While `apply` is slow by itself, it also requires the creation and manipulation of the intermediary array `args`.

-### Avoiding apply and intermediate objects
+### Avoiding apply and intermediary objects

 All of this is unnecessary when you pass no arguments.
 So a trivial optimization would be to check for this case: